pwan02/SANs-sensitivity-optimization/README.md

 SimulateArcs.py    simulate activities durations in a given network with given distribution functions of activity durations.

+DstFunDerivatives.py calculate the gradient of different distribution functions with respect to different parameters.

 CoreEst.py         calculate different gradient estimators in AN using Monte Carlo simulation.

 dEY1st.py          calculate different gradient estimators for the first moment of PCT.